How Often Should You Clean Shower Glass?

 How Coated Glass Changes the Game

-A professional-grade protective coating, such as Diamon-Fusion®, will significantly lessen cleaning time.
+A professional-grade protective coating, such as Clear-Fusion™ V will significantly lessen cleaning time.
+The coating forms a chemical bond with the glass, creating an invisble barrier that seals the surface.

 Benefits of Coated Shower Glass:

-- Easier to clean with just water and a soft cloth
+• Reduces cleaning time and frequency with just water and soft cloth

-With a coating, the glass surface becomes smoother at the microscopic level, leaving fewer places for minerals and soap residue to stick.
-That’s why coating your shower glass—either through a professional application or a DIY product like DFI’s Revitalizer™ or Clear-Fusion™ V—can reduce cleaning frequency by up to 70%.
+With a water repellent coating, the glass surface fills in the peaks and valleys at a microscopic level, leaving fewer places for minerals and soap residue to stick.
+That's why coating your shower glass—either through a professional applicator or a DIY product like DFI’s Clear-Fusion™ V—is a great choice for preserving and maintaining the longevity of your shower door(s).

 Best Practices to Keep Shower Glass Clean

-Whether your shower glass is coated or untreated, here are some tips to maintain clarity and hygiene:
+Whether your shower glass is treated or untreated, here are some tips to maintain clarity and hygiene:

 1. Squeegee After Every Use